 International Montessori School offers a limited number of need-based assistance packages each year.
 Unfortunately, we do not cover 100% of tuition costs for any student.
 However, we strive to provide some level of assistance for those who require it each year, depending on budgetary factors.
 Applications for financial assistance should only be completed after completing an application for admissions.
 Financial assistance is only evaluated for those who have applied for admissions.

-All new and returning families interested in financial assistance must submit an application for financial assistance annually through TADS by the February deadline.
-Requests for assistance for the 2018-2019 academic year are currently being considered on a case by case basis depending on available unallocated funds.
+All new and returning families interested in financial assistance must submit an application for financial assistance annually through TADS.
+The deadline for consideration for the 2020-2021 school year is January 15, 2020.

 Additional Potential Resources

 From time to time, we find or receive information for additional external resources that can assist families in financing their child’s education at IMS.
 We will share what we learn here to assist with your research.
 IMS does not endorse any particular program nor do we necessarily have families who have received assistance through the programs below.
 Please contact the organizations directly if you have questions about their programs.